Karishma Tanna: Early life

+Tanna was born on 21 December 1983 to a Gujarati family in Mumbai, India.

+She studied at Sydenham College of Commerce and Economics, Mumbai, where she developed an interest in acting and performances.

 Career

-2000–2006: Acting debut and Dosti: Friends Forever
+2001–2013: Early work and television career

 Tanna first appeared in Balaji Telefilms' soap opera Kyunki Saas Bhi Kabhi Bahu Thi where she played the role of Indu.
 She then appeared in the show Kahi To Milenge.

 Tanna played the female lead in the TV series Kkoi Dil Mein Hai as Krutika.
 She later appeared in Ek Ladki Anjaani Si playing the negative role of Ayesha.
-Tanna made her Bollywood debut with the 2005 film Dosti: Friends Forever, playing Nandini Thapar.
+Tanna made her Hindi film debut in Dosti: Friends Forever (2005), playing Nandini Thapar.
+In the same year she played the lead in Paalkhi.
 Tanna has also acted in several television advertisements, including Stayfree, Lifebuoy and Nirma.
 She was also a part of Rajshri Productions' Pyaar Ke Do Naam: Ek Raadha, Ek Shyaam.
 In September 2006, Tanna made her theater debut with the Hinglish romantic comedy Perfect Wedding, directed by Vandana Sajnani.
 The work was adapted from Robin Howdon's British play of the same name.

-2007–2013: Television hosting and Grand Masti

 Tanna participated in the stage-based comedy TV series Comedy Circus, that started in June 2007.
 She later came back in Comedy Circus Mahasangram in February 2010.
 In 2008, she participated in Zara Nachke Dikha and won the show along with her team.
 She later participated in Kaun Jeetega Bollywood Ka Ticket and Kaho Na Yaar Hai.

 She presented reality shows like Kaante Ki Takkar and Comedy Champions.
 Tanna hosted a magic-based reality TV show, India's Magic Star in July 2010.
 In August 2010, she participated in Imagine TV's Meethi Choori No 1.
 She also played the role of Avni in Star One's Jaane Pehchaane Se...
 Ye Ajnabbi.
 In 2011, she participated in Zor Ka Jhatka: Total Wipeout.
 The same year, she played Ms Jaffery in Sony TV's Adaalat.
 In 2012, she acted in the children's television program Baal Veer, playing the role of Rani Pari.

-In September 2013, Grand Masti, a Bollywood sex comedy and a sequel to April 2004 film, Masti was released in which Tanna starred as Unatti.